Ali-Row/EasyVal/README.md

 # SwiftEval
-SwiftVal is a better way for students to fill out the student evaluation forms.
+SwiftEval is a better way for students to fill out the student evaluation forms.